ksdme/jmp/README.md

 You can configure jmp using a toml config file.
 You can use [jmp.toml](./jmp.toml) as a reference or you can stare at [conf.rs](./src/conf.rs) for the details.

+### Todo

+- Maybe make jump arguments more declarative.
+- There a bug where placeholders in jumps are not interpolated if they aren't used.